-The parties agree that future adjustments of wages in connection with the renewal of collective agreements and any other general adjustments of wages must be made in accordance with the provisions laid down for employees receiving standard wages.
+The parties to the collective agreement agree that future adjustments of wages in connection with the renewal of collective agreements and any other general adjustments of wages must be made in accordance with the provisions laid down for employees receiving standard wages.

-As of 27 February 2017, the hourly rate for adult employees is DKK 140.05.
+As of 24 February 2020, the hourly rate for adult employees is DKK 148.25.